 I’ll provide a few of the ways here.

 If you are in a specific niche and are creating content around that, your target audience might actually pay you for one on one consulting services.
 This strategy is niche-specific, but I believe it to be true.
-Adam Enfroy talks about this in this post about how to start a blog.
+I talk about this in my post on how to start a blog.

 YouTube Partner Program